MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 :func:`mat:wf(r_)`          :expr:`mat:map(wf,r_)`
 ==========================  ===============================

-Vector-like Mapping Methods
+Mapping Vector-like Methods
 ---------------------------

-The following table lists the methods built from the application of :func:`mat:map()` and variants to the vector-like functions from the module :mod:`MAD.gfunc` for :type:`matrix`, :type:`cmatrix`, and :type:`imatrix`.
+The following table lists the methods built from the application of :func:`mat:map2()` to the vector-like functions from the module :mod:`MAD.gfunc` for :type:`matrix`, :type:`cmatrix`, and :type:`imatrix`.

 ==========================  ===============================
 Functions                   Equivalent Mapping